 Companies seem to be looking at their service through rose-coloured glasses: candidates are feeling honoured, we are treating them well and we are all having a good laugh.
 How is it possible that over half of our candidates are not being treated the way we treat customers?
 At the end of the day, the candidates evaluate us as much as we evaluate them.

 The Impact of Negative Interview Experiences

 One crucial part that helps to improve the candidate experience that this article will focus on is: the interview process.
 A study has shared a startling fact that negative job interview experiences have the second most impactful negative experience that influences the purchase behavior of a company.
 I still remember a company in specific, where I had a bad experience.
 During the interview where I got asked questions that had nothing to do with the job and I experienced the interviewer as being rude.
 It greatly influenced my opinion about them and my willingness to promote the company to my friends to apply for vacancies there them.
 What if I was not the only one?
 Companies are then missing out on good candidates.

 People talk.
 And people talk even more about negative experiences.
 “Companies do not seem to grasp that failing to improve the candidate journey can end up harming their employer brand” says Lisa Quast in a Forbes article.
 Research finds that 72% of job seekers report sharing their negative experiences online or with someone directly.

-What Makes Interviews The Differentiating Factor?
+What Makes The Interview Process The Differentiating Factor?

-Did you know that the interview is the biggest drive of a candidate’s overall satisfaction?
+Did you know that the interview process is the biggest drive of a candidate’s overall satisfaction?
 And what about 65% of candidates who have a bad interview experience question whether they want the job at all?
 That is over half of our candidates!
 Half of the potential talent that could lead to a hire!

 Did I catch your attention?